 Handicaps_Icon

-The Annual Handicap Race Competition consists of a number of 5km (3.1 miles) races, taking place along the same course.
-With short spring and mid-summer breaks to cater for annual holidays, all races will take place on Club Nights (Thursdays evenings) between the start and end of British
+With short spring and mid-summer breaks to cater for annual holidays, all races will take place on Adult Club Nights (Thursdays evenings) between the start and end of British

 Summertime (March to September).

-How It Works (the basics):
+How It Works (the basics)

 The basic concept of a handicap race is to enable runners of various abilities to race competitively against each other.
-Unlike horses that carry different amounts of weight depending on their ability, time is used as the handicap for club runners.
-The faster the runner, the more time is added to slow them down, therefore, runners are simply allocated different time slots relative to previous performance[s].
-For each individual race, runners start at different times (‘go’ times) depending on their allocated time slot after the watch has started, the slowest runner starting first and the fastest
+Unlike horses that carry different amounts of weight depending on their ability, time is used as the “handicap” for club runners.

-• A personal challenge, allowing runners to race other Sleaford Striders in single races with the aim of pushing yourself a bit harder with each race, to pass as many other runners as possible as well gauge one’s own progress and perfect pace – a critical skill in getting the best from running.
+• A race day challenge, allowing runners to race other Sleaford Striders in single races with the aim of pushing yourself a bit harder with each race, to pass as many other runners as possible as well gauge one’s own progress and perfect pace – a critical skill in getting the best from running.

-• Challenge the same runners in an annual competition based on overall performance for the season.
+• An season challenge based on overall performance for the season.
 On race night, the runner who finishes first is technically the winner for that individual race, discounting the first race when all runners start at the same time.
-For the annual handicap competition, performances for each race are recorded and weighted/
+For the annual handicap competition, performances for each race are recorded and weighted/scored based on the runner’s finish time.

-scored based on the runner’s finish time.
-So, as far as the handicap competition is concerned, the winner of each race is the runner who simply performs the better (scores the most) relative to the other runners.
 At the end of the season, the best scores from 7 of the 8 races for each runner are aggregated and the highest scoring Sleaford Strider wins.

-The Annual Competition (the science):
+The Annual Competition (the science)

 Each race is a part of the Annual Handicap Race Competition.
-Finishers will be awarded points fromeach race, based on:
+Finishers will be awarded points from each race, based on:

 • Scores allocated against the calculated results from the WAVA/WMA (World Association of Veteran Athletes / World Masters Athletics) performance grading calculator.